miikanissi/mblog/articles/fast-fuzzy-finder-for-vim-with-fzf-ripgrep.md

 ### Syntax highlighting

 By default fzf uses the `cat` command to show the file previews, but if we are mostly working on code we might want to also see some syntax highlighting in our file previews.
 Luckily fzf supports this out of the box with an external program [bat](https://github.com/sharkdp/bat).
 All we need to do is to install it and fzf automatically uses it over `cat`.

+## Afterword

+Overall fzf has great performance and it has improved my programming workflow, especially when working with big projects.
+If you are interested in checking out my complete Vim configuration, go to [https://github.com/miikanissi/dotfiles](https://github.com/miikanissi/dotfiles).